-Keep in mind that there are some restrictions with an IRA:
+Keep in mind that there are some IRA rollover rules:

-You cannot take a loan from your IRA
+- You can’t take a loan from your IRA

 Setting up an IRA rollover

 Rolling over an IRA can be quick and easy.
 An investment professional can help.
 Talk with your advisor to:

-Talk about your retirement vision and long-term financial goals
+- Discuss your retirement and long-term financial goals

-Review your financial statements to understand your current situation
+- Review your financial statements to understand your situation